Hospitality: Christianity

-In Christianity, hospitality is a virtue, which is a reminder of sympathy for strangers and a rule to welcome visitors.
+In Christianity, hospitality is a virtue.
+It is a reminder of sympathy for strangers and a rule to welcome visitors.
 This is a virtue found in the Old Testament, with, for example, the custom of the foot washing of visitors or the kiss of peace.
-It was taught by Jesus in the New Testament.
-Indeed, Jesus said that those who had welcomed a stranger had welcomed him.
-Some Western countries have developed a host culture for immigrants, based on the Bible.
+Jesus taught in the New Testament that those who had welcomed a stranger had welcomed him.
+He expanded the meaning of brother and neighbor to include the stranger, that he or she be treated with hospitality.